Lecture 1: the Limits to Life

 Looking at global patterns, Southeast Asia, South America, and China stand out for methane and nitrous oxide emissions.
 Livestock, mainly cattle, are the major methane source in South America.
 In Southeast Asia and China, the main sources are extensive rice farming (which under anaerobic conditions releases methane) and fertiliser use.

 In the developing world — Africa and South America — most sewage is not collected, but instead flows directly into the environment, aggravating pollution.
-In contrast, Europe and North America have substantial investment in infrastructure to treat and recycle waste, reducing environmental pollution.
+In contrast, Europe and North America invest substantially in infrastructure to treat and recycle waste, reducing environmental pollution.

 Undernourishment is highest in regions with the fastest population growth, due to a lack of resources to support large families.
 Again, this links back to poverty and education.

 Deforestation is occurring rapidly in Southeast Asia, China, South Africa, North Africa, Brazil, Colombia, Panama, and elsewhere.
-Forests are cleared primarily for agriculture, agronomy, expanding residential areas and cities, and — particularly in Africa — to supply fuel wood for heating and cooking.
+Forests are cleared primarily for agriculture, agro-industry, expanding residential areas and cities, and — particularly in Africa — to supply fuelwood for heating and cooking.

-To prepare for Thursday’s lecture, please read the paper ‘A Safe Operating Space for Humanity’ by Johan Rockström and colleagues.
-I’ve posted the paper on ICAMVA; please have a look, as it discusses the boundaries humanity must not exceed to maintain a habitable planet.
+To prepare for Thursday’s lecture, please read the paper “A Safe Operating Space for Humanity” by Johan Rockstrom and colleagues.
+I have posted the paper on iKamva; please have a look, as it discusses the boundaries that humanity must not exceed to maintain a habitable planet.

-We’ve already described climate change in some detail, and its origins.
+We have already described climate change in some detail, and its origins.
 The nitrogen and phosphorus cycles are also affected by waste management practices, and the safe limits for the nitrogen cycle have already been exceeded, moving us into dangerous territory there.
-We’re also approaching a dangerous level of climate change, and the greatest ongoing threat to the planet is biodiversity loss, which itself is a direct result of too many people, lack of education, and the other factors I’ve described.
+We are also approaching a dangerous level of climate change, and the greatest ongoing threat to the planet is biodiversity loss, which itself is a direct result of too many people, lack of education, and the other factors I have described.

 Thus, we will examine how plants perceive stress, the physiological and ecological effects of stress, and how plants cope with these challenges.
 That will be our focus for the rest of the module.